 Celebrating a mere fraction of music history… albeit the best bits

 33⅓ is a series of books written about albums by authors who truly know their music.
-But a little history for you before we tell you more about these nifty pocket books…
+A little history for you before we tell you more about these nifty pocket books…

 Today’s music listening generation may well only be familiar with the MP3, thinking of it as being “all that” and not realising it is in fact an inferior format of music – cunningly condensed so that it becomes easily transportable, while sacrificing certain details in sound.